pyeventsourcing/eventsourcing/README.md

 ## Features

 **Event Store** — Appends and retrieves domain events.
-Uses a sequenced item mapper and an active record strategy to map domain events in any database.
+The event store uses a "sequenced item mapper" and an "active record strategy" to map domain events to a database.

-**Event Player** — Reconstitutes entities by replaying domain events, optionally with snapshotting.
+**Event Player** — Gets domain events from the event store.
+Reconstitutes entities by replaying events, optionally with snapshotting.
+Event players are used by entity repositories to determine the state of an entity.

 **Persistence Policy** - Subscribes to receive published domain events.
 Appends the domain events to the event store whenever a domain event is published.
 Domain events are typically published by the methods of an entity.

-**Mappers** — Flexible mapping between domain events and sequenced items, and between sequenced items and your database.
-Allows support to be added for serialization and deserialization of custom value object types.
+**Sequenced Item Mapper** — Maps between domain events and "sequenced items" - the persistence model used by the library to store domain events.
+The library supports two different kinds of sequenced item: items that are sequenced by a contiguous series of integers; and items that are sequenced by time.
+They support two different kinds of domain events: versioned entity entity events (e.g. an aggregate in domain driven design), and timestamped entity events (e.g. a log of messages, or a series of snapshots).

+**Active Record Strategies** Maps between "sequenced items" and your database records.
+Support can be added for a new database schema by introducing a new active record strategy.

 **Snapshotting** - Avoids replaying an entire event stream to obtain the state of an entity.
-A snapshot strategy is included which reuses the capabilities of this library by implementing snapshots as domain events.
+A snapshot strategy is included which reuses the capabilities of this library by implementing snapshots as time-sequenced domain events.
 It can easily be substituted with one that uses a dedicated table for snapshots.

 **Application-Level Encryption** — Symmetric encryption of stored events, including snapshots and logged messages, using a customizable